Classic Knit Jacket

 Construction

 You will work this garment from top down, starting with the Back and working down to bottom of Armholes.
-You pill pick up at Back Shoulders and simultaneously work Right and Left Fronts down to bottom of Armholes, then cast on for Underarms and work Body in one piece down to bottom.
-There, you will pick up stitches around entire edge in order to work an I-Cord bind off.
+You will pick up at Back Shoulders and simultaneously work Right and Left Fronts down to bottom of Armholes.
+Then you will rejoin Back stitches, cast on for Underarms and work Body in one piece down to bottom.
+There, you will pick up stitches around the entire edge in order to work an I-Cord bind off.
 Finally, you will pick up and knit each Sleeve in the round from top to bottom.

 SHORT-ROW SHAPING: WRP-T (WRAP AND TURN)